dvob/k8s-s2s-auth/README.md

 }
 ```

-To see this in action we update the service2 deployment and change the `--mode` option to `oidc-discovery`.
+To see this in action we update the Service 2 deployment and change the `--mode` option to `oidc-discovery`.
 ```
 kubectl apply -f - <<EOF
 ---